-Third, our work also contributes to a fast-growing literature that endeavors to compare a unified China with a fragmented Europe - a body of work that focuses on the role of external military threats or conflict in shaping Chinese history (Lattimore, 1940; Barfield, 1992, 2001; Turchin, 2009; Bai and Kung, 2011; Graff and Higham, 2012; Ko et al., 2018; Chen and Ma, 2020).
-A particularly relevant work, in this context, is one that explores Diamond's (1997) "fractured-land" explanation of European disunity using historical simulations to test the role played by topography in accounting for this difference (Fernández-Villaverde et al., 2020).
-While there are certainly overlaps and complements between our studies, both the underlying forces hypothesized to account for the China-Europe divergence and analytical methods employed in reaching the conclusions differ fundamentally.
-In particular, we emphasize that eastern Asia was different from the west not only in its less fragmented core land mass and in that its original agrarian core remained central to regional state building, but also in the relative isolation that permitted its state formation process to play out until recent centuries without impact from the clashes of civilizations to its west.
-Moreover, we also point out that eastern Asia's slightly later agricultural revolution and state building process can account for the agrarian civilizational offspring on the core state's peripheries being too immature to contest it until well into the modern era.
+Our work also contributes to a fast-growing literature that endeavors to compare a unified China with a fragmented Europe.
+A particularly relevant work, in this context, is one that explores Diamond's (1997) "fractured-land" explanation of European disunity using historical simulations to test the role played by topography and other geographic features in accounting for this difference (Fernández-Villaverde et al., 2023).
+While our detailed analysis focuses on eastern Asia only, our interests overlap, and their evidence on the low geographic barriers to state expansion in China's core is complementary to our findings.
+However, both the underlying forces hypothesized to account for the China-Europe divergence and the analytical methods employed in reaching the conclusions differ fundamentally between our two studies.
+In particular, their study treats availability of a pan-Eurasian crop assemblage and of states of some size, with capacity determined only by resources, as constants throughout the period simulated, whereas we emphasize that eastern Asian civilization sprang from an initially independent agrarian transition, that time is important to social evolution, and that east Asian societies developed under a unique degree of isolation from the sphere of western agrarian and state diffusion.
+This permitted the region's state formation process to play out until recent centuries with little impact from the clashes of civilizations to its distant west.
+We also point out that eastern Asia's slightly later agricultural revolution and state building process can account for the agrarian civilizational offspring on the core state's eastern and southern peripheries being too immature to contest it until well into the modern era.